Therapy for the Highly Sensitive Person in San Antonio

 -

-Being a Highly Sensitive Person (HSP) is a natural temperament trait - not a mental health diagnosis.
+Being a Highly Sensitive Person (HSP) is a natural temperament trait, not a mental health diagnosis.
 Many HSPs simply process sensory and emotional input more deeply than others.
 For some, past trauma or attachment wounds can amplify sensitivity, making the world feel even more overwhelming.

 This therapy together focuses on helping you lean into and honor your natural sensitivity while healing any unresolved trauma that might be adding extra weight.